Key Legal Steps for Starting a 501c3 Nonprofit

 What Future Nonprofit Leaders Need to Know

-Starting a nonprofit is noble; however, navigating the legal and administrative requirements can feel overwhelming.
+Starting a 501c3 is noble; however, navigating the legal and administrative requirements can feel overwhelming.
 From filing key documents to ensuring compliance with state and federal laws, understanding the necessary steps is critical to laying a solid foundation for your organization.
 This article will break down the essential documents, filing requirements and legal steps for starting a nonprofit successfully, at both the state and federal level.

 1. Define The Nonprofit’s Purpose